Gruyère Cheese vs Red Leicester Cheese

 Gruyère Cheese has a fat content of around 32-35% fat in dry matter, which translates to about 45-50% overall fat content. and a moisture content of approximately 35-37%, characteristic of its dense texture..
 Gruyère's texture can be described as "dense, moister".
 Red Leicester Cheese has a fat content of high and a moisture content of approximately 35-37%, characteristic of its dense texture..
 Red Leicester's texture can be described as "hard, similar to cheddar but more moist, crumbly".

-Gruyère Cheese has a nutty, complex flavor.
+Gruyère Cheese has a nutty, complex taste.
 Gruyère's aroma can be described as "earthy, fruity, possibly barnyardy".
+Red Leicester Cheese has a caramel, sweet taste.
 Red Leicester's aroma can be described as "mild".

 Appearance and Aging